On the Consistency of Ordinal Regression Methods: Introduction

-Despite its widespread applicability, there exists a relative paucity in the understanding of the theoretical properties behind ordinal regression methods, compared to the ones that already exist for other settings such as binary classification.
-One such example is that of \emph{Fisher consistency}, a notion that relates the minimization of a given loss to the minimization of a surrogate with better computational properties.
+Despite its widespread applicability, there exists a relative paucity in the understanding of the theoretical properties behind ordinal regression methods, at least compared to that of binary and multiclass classification.
+One such example is the notion of \emph{Fisher consistency}, which relates the minimization of a given loss to the minimization of a surrogate with better computational properties.
 The importance of this property stems from the fact that many supervised learning methods, such as support vector machines, boosting and logistic regression for binary classification, can be seen as methods that minimize a convex surrogate on the 0-1 loss.
-Such results have emerged in recent years for classification~\citep{Bartlett2003,Zhang,Tewari2007}, ranking~\citep{Duchi2010, calauzenes2012non} and even multiclass classification with an arbitrary loss function~\citep{Ramaswamy2012,ramaswamy2014convex}, a setting that subsumes ordinal regression.
+Such results have emerged in recent years for classification~\citep{Bartlett2003,Zhang,Tewari2007}, ranking~\citep{Duchi2010, calauzenes2012non}, structured prediction~\citep{ciliberto2016consistent,osokin2017structured} and multiclass classification with an arbitrary loss function~\citep{Ramaswamy2012,ramaswamy2014convex}, a setting that subsumes ordinal regression.
 Despite these recent progress, the Fisher consistency of most surrogates used within the context of ordinal regression remains elusive.
 The aim of this paper is to bridge the gap by providing an analysis of Fisher consistency for a wide family of ordinal regression methods that parallels the ones that already exist for other multiclass classification and ranking.

-{\bf Notation}.
+{\bfseries Notation}.
 Through the paper, we will use $k$ to denote the number of classes (i.e., labels) in the learning problem.
-We will denote by $\mathcal{S}$ the subset of $\RR^{k-1}$ for which the components are increasing, that is,
+We will denote by $\mathcal{S}$ the subset of $\RR^{k-1}$ for which the components are non-decreasing, that is,